 - Place the rib roast in the smoker and cook for approximately 25 to 30 minutes per pound (3 to 3 ½ hours) until the internal temperature reaches 118° F (47° C) for medium-rare.

 - Remove the roast from the smoker and rest uncovered for 30 minutes.

-- Serve with a sprinkle of flakey finishing salt and enjoy!
+- Sprinkle with finishing salt and enjoy!

 - Salt amount: 1 teaspoon per pound of beef (Diamond kosher).
-See conversion chart for other types of salt.
+See the conversion chart for other types of salt.

-- Done temp chart:
+- Temp chart: